farm-fe/farm/crates/create-farm-rs/templates/electron/react/README.md

-# Farm + React
+# Farm + React + Electron

-This template should help you start developing using React and TypeScript in Farm.
+This template should help you start developing using React，Electron and TypeScript in Farm.

 ## Setup